Try these hacks first before you lose your cool

 Slow Internet is a peeve of many, especially when you’re trying to get some work done or catching up with a friend from the other side of the world.
 But before you yell or assault your computer and slam on the keyboard or that mouse, we suggest you take a deep breath and try out these hacks.

 Sometimes Internet connection slows down because something else is sharing your connection, like another browser window with a bazillion tabs or an ongoing system update.

 Speed up your connection and computer by disabling fancy effects.
 Switching them off allows your computer to focus on more important things, like opening web pages or downloading important files.

-You can’t expect to enjoy all kinds if new content (yay time-lapse videos!) if you’re running on an old browser.
+You can’t expect to enjoy all kinds of new content (yay time-lapse videos!) if you’re running on an old browser.
 Install the latest version and you’ll notice quite an improvement in performance.

 This is pretty basic stuff.
 Get.
 Rid.
 Of.
 That.
 Virus.
 Worm.
-What have you.
+What you.
 Now.

 Pro-tip: There are free and effective programs you can use, like Avast! for Windows and Sophos for Mac.
 We promise, they’re clean, legit and used worldwide.
 Do extra research if you’re having doubts.

 Free up space.

 A little spring-cleaning every so often never hurt anyone.
 Make an effort to delete temporary Internet data and your search history from time to time.
 Uninstall programs you no longer use while you’re at it.